salu133445/musegan/README.md

 # MuseGAN

-[MuseGAN](https://salu133445.github.io/musegan/) is a project on music generation.
-In a nutshell, we aim to generate polyphonic music of multiple tracks (instruments).
-The proposed models are able to generate music either from scratch, or by accompanying a track given a priori by the user.
+[MuseGAN](https://salu133445.github.io/musegan/) is a project on music generation with aim to generate polyphonic music of multiple tracks (instruments).
+The proposed models generate music either from scratch, or by accompanying a track given a priori by the user.

 We train the model with training data collected from